E10 ethanol blends of gasoline are stable for only about 2-3 months.

 Check your STATE ETHANOL LABELING LAWS

-E10 Gas has a maximum shelf life of only about 3 months.
+E10 Gas has a shelf life of only 3 months.

 Home Page